 To test if your gasket shuts down and creates an insulated environment or not, just take a dollar bill and try to move it around the gasket while the refrigerator door is shut.
 If the bill slides freely over the gasket then the gasket is faulty and needs to replaced.
 If you have slight cracks or tears on the gasket you can use a silicone filler to fill up the cracks and punctures.
 But make sure that the cracks are small and manageable as larger the cracks, the harder it gets to repair the gasket.

 One more thing that you can do to increase the lifespan of your refrigerator is to never use any sharp object to pick ice from the interior coil.
 Using sharp objects may puncture the coil resulting in permanent damage to the coil which can only be fixed by replacing the entire coil.
 This can significantly increase repair costs.

 Also, make sure that your heat drain pipes are clean and free of any kind of dust and debris.
-Clogged pipes can decrease the efficiency of the even the best refrigerators in india, increasing the power consumption as the refrigerator needs to work harder to make up for the loss in efficiency.
+Clogged pipes can decrease the efficiency of even the best refrigerators in India, increasing the power consumption as the refrigerator needs to work harder to make up for the loss in efficiency.